wobey000/Multi-Client-TCP-Communication/README.md

 # Multi-Client-TCP-Communication
-Final Project for ECGR 3123:Communications and Networking
+*Final Project for ECGR 3123:Communications and Networking

+*Written by Wallace Obey and Kevin Granados

 C++ project for clients to connect to the same server and receive and send messages at the same time.